 Looking forward to working with you!

-First review of application materials will be Friday, December 1, 2017.
-Applications will be reviewed on a rolling basis until positions are filled.
-Applicants must be current UC Berkeley student (graduate or undergraduate) and I-House Resident to apply.
+First review of application materials will be Monday, May 21, 2018.
+Applicants must be a current UC Berkeley student (graduate or undergraduate) and I-House Resident to apply.
 International students must have permission to work in the U.S. Work study accepted.
 Successful candidates will be subjected to a background check, which may affect their ability to be hired.

 Training of Program Assistants is done by I-House staff, experienced Program Assistants, and occasionally outside individuals.
 Program Assistants receive training both in the practical aspects of planning and executing programs and in issues related to working in a culturally diverse environment.
-Program Office staff will guide and advise you in your work, as you grow through hands-on experience.
-As a Program Assistant you can expect to encounter unique and challenging situations which will require creativity, patience, good judgment, and the ability to act quickly.
-Program Assistants are compensated for time spent on all student staff training.
+Program Office professional staff will guide and advise you in your work, as you grow through hands-on experience.
+PAs are compensated for time spent on all student staff training.
 Program Assistants at required to undergo 4-hour mandatory CPR training after selection in order to work off-site trips and activities with residents.

 Supervision and Evaluation

-Program Assistants earn an hourly rate of $13.00/hour up to $525 a month and can work up to 47 hours (budgeted hours).
-Payment is made monthly upon approval of time sheets submitted through Caltime.
-Each Program Assistant is assigned a maximum number of hours per month, depending on their position and programs assigned.
+Program Assistants earn an hourly rate of $13.75/hour and can work up to 47 hours per month.
+Payment is made every two weeks upon approval of timesheets submitted through Caltime.

 Necessary Skills and Experience